spring1843/go-dsa/strings/README.md

 ## Application

-Strings are used to store words, characters, sentences and etc.
+Strings are used to store words, characters, sentences, etc.

 ## Rehearsal